mug-n-ai/YRoot/docs/examples/learning_strategy.md

 This is a common trap: when effort doesn’t lead to progress, we often push harder in the wrong direction.

-The WHY Loop offers a different approach.
+The YRoot offers a different approach.

 ---

 ## 2. From confusion to clarity

-Instead of asking *how much more effort* is needed, the WHY Loop helps ask:
+Instead of asking *how much more effort* is needed, the YRoot helps ask:

 - What exactly do I want?
 - What must be true for that to happen?